donoso-eth/off-chain/README.md

 let opsContract: IOps = await IOps__factory.connect(ops, owner);
 ```

-As v2 is still in beta for the off resolver module, we are not going to interact with the Goerli Ops contract, we will though use the Ops contract with Off cahin capabilities
+As v2 is still in beta for the off resolver module, we are not going to interact with the Goerli Ops contract, and we will though use the Ops contract with Off chain capabilities

 ```javascript
 "0xc1C6805B857Bef1f412519C4A842522431aFed39"; // goerli Ops contract
 "0x03E739ff088825f91fa53c35279F632d038FB081"; // goerli Ops contract with Off Chain functionality
 ```

-as later on, we will execute the task we are requird to impersonate the gelato address
+As later on, we will execute the task we are required to impersonate the gelato address

 ```javascript
 // opsExec on Goerli